Peter Franchot: Abortion

 In 1991, Franchot sponsored legislation to provide access to abortion in Maryland while requiring physicians to inform minors' parents when their children seek an abortion.
 The bill passed and was signed into law by Governor William Donald Schaefer on February 18, 1991.

 After the Alabama General Assembly passed the Human Life Protection Act in 2019, Franchot called for a boycott of Alabama-based business and proposed divesting state taxpayer from being spent in Alabama.
 He later backed down from this stance, voting for a foster care contract with Seraaj Family Homes, an Alabama-based child placement services company, in June 2019.

-Follow the leak of a draft majority opinion for the Supreme Court case Dobbs v.
+Following the leak of a draft majority opinion for the Supreme Court case Dobbs v.
 Jackson Women's Health Organization, Franchot signaled support for codifying reproductive rights into the Constitution of Maryland.
 In May 2022, Franchot sent a letter to Governor Larry Hogan, asking him to release $3.5 million in funds to train abortion care providers as part of House Bill 937, or the Abortion Care Access Act.
 Hogan denied the request.